 Pleading Not Guilty

-If a plea of not guilty is tendered, the court will then set a trial.
+If a plea of not guilty is tendered, the court will assess a $25 trial fee and set a trial.
 The trial may be a trial to the court or a trial to jury.
 A trial to jury may be a jury of a minimum of 3 jurors or a maximum of 6 jurors.
 If defendants desire a trial by jury, they must make the request in writing, within 20 days of the arraignment date and include a jury fee of $25.
 In addition, defendants must specify the number of jurors they wish at the time they make the request or they will be tried automatically by a jury of 3.

 Pleading Guilty or No Contest

 If a plea of guilty or no contest is entered, there will not be a trial and the court will proceed to sentencing.
 Before deciding how to proceed, defendants should consider the information below relating to payment at the counter and deferred sentencing.